nathanford/min-max-font-size/README.md

 ## Support

-mm-fontsize.js should work in all modern browsers, and IE9+.
+mm-fontsize.js will work in any browser that accepts [vw or vh CSS units](http://caniuse.com/#search=viewport%20units).